MuneraAlRajhi/Arabic-Poetry-NLP/README.md

 ### Data Source:
    - Web Scraping AlDiwan for Arabic Poetry Webstibe: https://www.aldiwan.net/

-###  Mechain learning algorithms:
+###  Machine learning algorithms:
 - Supervised Learning: Multi-class Classification.
 - Unsupervised Learning: Topic Modeling.

 ## Conclusion:
-- Even though we preform different Mechain learning algorithms we end up with underfitting due the small dataset we had, therefore; as a part of our future work we are planning to expand the dataset and try even more NLP and Mechain learning algorithms to get better results.
+- Even though we preform different Machine learning algorithms we end up with underfitting due the small dataset we had, therefore; as a part of our future work we are planning to expand the dataset and try even more NLP and Mechain learning algorithms to get better results.

 ## References: